Reviews You Can Rely On

 Duffel Bags - Duffel bags are designed to haul a large amount of gear but do not have many of the comfort features found in a backpack.
 Some duffels are more lightweight and compressible than a travel backpack.
 Duffel bags with side compression straps are very versatile and can be compressed to meet overhead bin requirements or expanded to make packing easier.
 Cost is another reason you may want to consider a duffle; because they are simplified, most are relatively inexpensive.
 That said, even duffel bags with the best carrying straps are not that comfortable for more than an hour on your back.

 Rigid frame backpacks, while comfortable to carry, are not a great option for expeditions.
 They are often heavy, making them difficult to toss in and out of vehicles or strap to the backs of mules or yaks.
 Soft, malleable, and stuffable duffels are perfect for this type of travel.
-If expeditions are your jam, check out our full review of the best duffel bags.
+If expeditions are your jam, check out our full review of duffel bags.
 And on that note, if you climb Denali with a wheeled duffel in your sled, we want pics.

 travel backpack - opsrey porter 46